ksindi/managers-playbook/README.md

 1. What are your product's mission and tenets?
 1. What are the company's top priorities this year?
 Where should the company be three years from now?
 1. What are your "rocks" and "pebble" projects this quarter?
-1. What pillars is your team driving and in what way?
+1. What company annual goals is your team driving and in what way?
+1. If you were to get promoted, who would take your place?
 1. What are your team's pain points?
 How can you move 2x faster?
-1. What "dogs not barking" do you worry about?
-What are areas in your team you worry about?
+1. What ["dogs not barking"](http://www.mikepope.com/blog/AddComment.aspx?blogid=2392) do you worry about?

 ## Making decisions